SPARK-inc/SPCRJointDynamicsUE4/README.md

 ## Purpose of development
 ![](./image/ue4_physics.gif)
 There was a requirement in one of our games that the skirt of the character should perfectly interact with the character’s movement.
+So we thought to develop a plugin for it and also allow others to use it.

 ## Unity plugin
 Get the Unity Plugin: https://github.com/SPARK-inc/SPCRJointDynamics

 ## Specifications
 SPCRJointDynamics uses cross simulation algorithm (mass-spring-damper model) to animate the bones in real-time.
-We mainly focused on the overall appearance rather than the physically accurate behaviors for direct use for skirts and hairs.
+We are mainly focusing on the overall appearance rather than the physically accurate behaviors for direct use for skirts and hairs.
-Since adding bones is still a manual process in most 3D software, and therefore bones are not always correctly aligned.
+Since adding bones is still a manual process in most 3D softwares, and therefore bones are not always correctly aligned.
 To overcome this issue, we made a constraint base plugin.

 ## Each constraint.
 ![](./image/constraint_en.png)